The School & Family Works was launched at 11 Downing Street on 4 March 2010 at an event hosted by Mrs Maggie Darling. Since then, a lot has happened.

 The cash prize will be used to celebrate our success and to make further investments in our evidence gathering processes.

-For further information, please see the Project Oracle press release
+For further information, please see the Project Oracle details.

 We are very pleased that our flagship project in Hounslow (known as the SWIFT project - see July 2010 announcement) has now been accredited by the GLA's Project Oracle as Level 2 in terms of their Standards of Evidence.
 This is a very positive assessment and, to date, only two other London projects have been rated as highly.